 Future of Greyhound Breeding

 Greyhound racing is not dead in the United States, with new tracks opening and a doubling in the handle of BetAmerica Daytona 550 since 2015.
-However, despite an increased interest, I am not sure that we will see a huge rise in Greyhound breedings and whelpings, as numbers have been stable over the last five years.
+However, despite increased interest, I am not sure that we will see a huge rise in Greyhound breedings and puppies, as numbers have been stable over the last five years.
 Greyhound breeders in the US are in a good spot, they are breeding the correct number of dogs to fill racing kennels and also be adopted or re-homed in their retirement.

 About The Author — Calli is a dog lover and spent most of her childhood raising dogs to help keep vermin at bay on her family’s farm.
 Once she finished her graduate studies she knew her life was missing a dog.
 In 2013 she adopted her first Greyhound, Jethro.
 She has not looked back since!
 She currently owns three Greyhounds that live with her and her husband Clint in Athens, GA.
 Calli is a member of the Southeastern Greyhound Club.
 She is an advocate for Greyhound adoption and active retirements for these special dogs.
 Visit her website here, or find her on Instagram, Facebook and Twitter.